-A nicotine fog is more than just smoke that fills a room, it's a fog that clouds your brain.
+A nicotine fog is more than smoke that fills a room, it's a fog that clouds your brain.

 I thought it was just a cold.

 I rarely get colds which is why I never thought smoking was really affecting me.
-Of course, I had that morning smoker’s cough—well several-times-a-day cough—but it was just like clearing my throat and was no real problem.
+Of course, I had that morning smoker’s cough—well several-times-a-day cough—but it was like clearing my throat and was no real problem.

 Don’t get me wrong.
 I know that smoking is a vile, dirty habit.
-Any smoker who has knocked over a full ashtray, burnt a hole in something precious, or just mowed up more cigarette butts than grass could agree.
-Still, I don't think you can shame or nag most smokers into quitting.Just like any addiction, people quit smoking when they are at their bottom not when they hear about somebody else's problems.
+Any smoker who has knocked over a full ashtray, burnt a hole in something precious, or mowed up more cigarette butts than grass will agree.
+Still, you can't shame or nag smokers into quitting.
+Like any addict, smokers quit when they reach the "bottom" not on well-meaning advice.

 I had tried to quit smoking several times, using several methods.

-Moreover, the dog doesn't like being around cigarette smoke and I worried about the effects smoking had on him.
-I slowly cut back from a two pack a day smoker to 4 to 5 cigarettes a day.
+Moreover, the dog didn't like being around cigarette smoke.
+I worried about the effects smoking had on him as well.
+I cut back to 4 to 5 cigarettes a day.
 For those of you who don't smoke, that's about a pack and a half per week.
 Even cutting back was hard.
-Lighting up had become so habitual that I often forgot that I was trying not to smoke.
-Even so, for the last couple of years, I rarely smoked a whole cigarette at one time.
+Lighting up was such a habit that I often forgot that I was trying not to smoke.
+Even so, for the final couple of years, I rarely smoked a whole cigarette at one time.

 Over the years, it had become more and more difficult to breathe.

-When I had cut down to less that four cigarettes a day, I decided to try to quit smoking at some time in the near future.
+When I had cut down to less than four cigarettes a day, I decided to try to quit smoking at some time in the near future.
 Still, I found reasons to delay.
-I figured (erroneously) that since I was smoking so much less, I was probably getting healthier or at least healthier than I had been when I smoked two packs (40 cigarettes) per day.
-The first thing I wanted to do was work at losing some weight.
-If I was going to gain weight from quitting smoking, I resolved to only “gain it back" and not become any heavier than I already was.
-Then, last December I got sick.
+I figured that since I was smoking less, I was getting healthier.
+At least, I thought, I was healthier than I had been when I smoked two packs (40 cigarettes) a day.
+The first thing I wanted to do was work at losing weight.
+If I gained weight from quitting smoking, I resolved to, at least, not end up heavier than I was before I quit.
+Then, in December I got sick.

 Finally, I had made the right choice.

 I know I'm saving money.
 These days my brand of cigarettes retails for $7.12 a pack.
 In Minnesota, the cheapest brand is over $5.00 and top of the range is over $10.00.
 Still, it isn't the savings that make smoking worthwhile.
-It's not having to skip buying other things so that I have enough for cigarettes.Update: I am happy to no longer know for sure the price of a pack of cigarettes.
+It's not having to skip buying other things so that I have enough for cigarettes.
+(Further Update: I am happy to no longer be sure of the price of a pack of cigarettes.)

-- Know why you are quitting and the reason has something to do with you, not "for" your husband, your kids, your dog, or anybody else.
+- Know why you are quitting.
+That reason must have something to do with you.
+You can't quit for your husband, your kids, your dog, or anybody else.
 Remind yourself of your reason every time you are tempted to light up.
+Every time I want to light up, I remember how miserable I was before I quit.
+I remember how I couldn't stop coughing long enough to get my breath.
+I remembered how afraid I was I would start coughing up blood.

-- Most people will tell you to throw out your cigarettes.
+- You may be advised to throw out your cigarettes.
 I didn't.
 I still have a pack and a half in our freezer.
-Every time I want to light one up, I remember how totally miserable I was.
-How I couldn't stop coughing long enough to get my breath and how afraid I was I would be coughing up blood, although I never did.
-The reason I don't throw them out is because I am the kind of person that will go through old pockets and even trash looking for butts if I want to smoke one.
+I didn't throw them out.
+I know that I would go through old pockets and even trash looking for butts if I wanted to smoke.
 I will never need to do that again, because I have plenty of cigarettes to smoke.
 I can smoke them, I just don't want to right now.
-(I threw them out this year in April)
+(Further Update: I threw them out in April of 2017.)

 How non-smokers can help smokers

 If you are reading this and you are a non-smoker, please take it easy on the smokers in your life.
 If they're like me, the more you nag, the longer they will smoke.
 Quitting smoking is a horrible demon to face, but a smoker has to face it alone.
-It's nearly impossible to do with someone looking over your shoulder, even if they have the best intentions.
+It's almost impossible to do it with someone looking over your shoulder, even if they have the best of intentions.